hamzaasethi810/asconsultants/DEPLOYMENT.md

    - Create a new Heroku app
    - Set buildpack to Python
    - Deploy from your repository
-   - Set environment variables in Heroku dashboard
+   - Set environment variables in Heroku dashboard:
+     - `SMTP_SERVER` - Your SMTP server address
+     - `SMTP_PORT` - Your SMTP server port (usually 587)
+     - `EMAIL_USER` - Email username for sending notifications
+     - `EMAIL_PASSWORD` - Email password or app-specific password
+     - `BUSINESS_EMAIL` - The email address where inquiries should be sent
+     - `FLASK_ENV` - Set to "production"

 2. **Render**:
    - Create a new Web Service
    - Set root directory to `backend`
    - Set build command to `pip install -r requirements.txt`
    - Set start command to `gunicorn -c gunicorn.conf.py app:app`
-   - Add environment variables
+   - Add environment variables (same as Heroku above)

 3. **Traditional Server**:
    - Clone your repository
    - Run `./startup.sh` or follow the manual deployment steps in this guide
+   - Set environment variables in `backend/.env`

 ### Heroku Deployment